michael105/minilib/doc/mini-gcc.rst

 Usage: `mini-gcc [options] [gcc-options] [-o outputfile] inputfile(s).c|inputfile.conf`

 mini-gcc compiles binaries and links them statically with minilib.
-It's a wrapper to call gcc with the right compile options, generate the config of minilib and include minilib.h.
+It's a wrapper to call gcc or clang with the right compile options, generate the config of minilib and include minilib.h.

 In the most shorthand form, the only argument is the file,